 NOTE: See bottom of page for updated version and notes.

-The doodle above started out as a fun way of framing the way the world of work is moving within a very established framework – Maslow’s Hierarchy of Needs.
+This doodle started out as a fun means of framing the way the world of work is moving within a very established framework – Maslow’s Hierarchy of Needs.
 Each element in the hierarchy kind of speaks for itself.
 I added a few lines of elaboration for each below.
 Over time this post has become the most read and shared of all the posts I have ever written (see screenshots below) so I think it has struck a cord.
-It was written in haste and without real thought and I’m thinking of updating it so if you have any input or feedback please share in a comment.

 Creativity and Innovation